 Chutneys

-The green chutney at Pakwan was simple yet bursting with flavor.
-It was creamy, bright, refreshing, and had a slight kick of heat, possibly from jalapenos.
-I want to say I could taste the freshness of cilantro and mint.
-I also think there was some yogurt and lime in it too.
-This stuff was so good, I could have drank it out of the bottle.
+I could taste the freshness of cilantro and mint.
+There was also some yogurt and lime in it.
+This stuff was so good that I could have drank it out of the bottle.

 Chicken Tikka Masala

-The sauce contained boneless chicken breast pieces of varying sizes, some larger and some smaller.
-Although I expected the chicken to be grilled, I don’t think this was the case.
-It seemed as though the chicken had been cooked in the stew until it was almost falling apart, yet still retained its texture.
+It seemed the chicken had been cooked in the stew until it almost fell apart, yet still retained its texture.
 Although not the most succulent chicken, it wasn’t overly dry either.
 While the chicken’s flavor was simple, it paired well with the sauce.

 Garlic Naan

-To me, there’s no better pairing for Chicken Tikka Masala than naan.
-Naan is a popular type of flatbread in Indian cuisine that is often made with flour and baked in a tandoor oven.
-Although the menu offered several variations of naan, I opted for the Garlic Naan ($3.49) made with fresh garlic and parsley.
+There’s no better pairing for Chicken Tikka Masala than naan.
+Naan is a popular type of flatbread in Indian cuisine, often made with flour and baked in a tandoor oven.

 Topping the naan was minced garlic and a few pieces of parsley.
 The garlic provided a spicy kick that I enjoyed.
-But, being a fan of garlic, I wanted more.
-The parsley, although sparse, complemented the garlic while adding a pop of color.

-On its own, the naan was simple yet fresh with its garlicky flavor and soft, chewy texture.
-The naan truly stood out when I ripped off a piece and dipped it into the rich Chicken Tikka Masala sauce.
-Regardless of which dishes you select, I would recommend ordering naan as it pairs well with almost every item on the menu.
+On its own, the naan was simple yet fresh, with its garlicky flavor and soft, chewy texture.
+The naan was best when I ripped off a piece and dipped it into the rich Chicken Tikka Masala sauce.

 Basmati Rice

-For my final dish, I chose the Basmati Rice ($3.99) which was freshly prepared and lightly seasoned with cumin.
 As you can tell from the picture, the rice was simple.
 But, it was well cooked and moist.
-Unfortunately, even with the addition of sliced vegetables, the rice was not as flavorful and aromatic as I was hoping.
+Unfortunately, even with the addition of sliced vegetables, the rice was not as flavorful and aromatic as I had hoped.

 Service

-With a fast casual dining concept, customers placed orders at the cashier then waited for their names to be called out to receive their food.
+With a fast-casual dining concept, customers place orders at the cashier and wait for their names to be called out to receive their food.
 Therefore, I had limited interactions with the restaurant staff.
-Despite the limited interaction, the friendly cashier provided menu recommendations and answered questions I had about their sauces.

 While the cashier and chefs in the kitchen worked diligently, table cleaning was not a priority on my visit.
-This resulted in many tables being left with dirty plates long after customers finished their meals.
-While this was not a problem for me, with limited tables, I could see how it could be an issue.
+Many tables were left with dirty plates long after customers finished their meals.

 Conclusion

 Pakwan Restaurant wasn’t originally on my list of places to try in San Francisco.
-But, I’m glad I stumbled upon this fast casual Pakistani Indian spot after visiting a nearby bar.
+But I’m glad I stumbled upon this fast-casual Pakistani Indian spot after visiting a nearby bar.

 Pakistani and Indian cuisine is relatively new to me.
 Its unique flavors brought back memories of my travels to Turkey and the Mediterranean.

 Despite my limited knowledge of Pakistani and Indian cuisine, discovering Pakwan Restaurant was a pleasant surprise.
-And, I would not hesitate to return on my next visit to San Francisco.
+And I would not hesitate to return on my next visit to San Francisco.

 Pros

-- Extensive menu
+• Extensive menu

-- Fresh and flavorful dishes
+• Fresh and flavorful dishes

-- Open late
+• Open late

-- Friendly service
+• Friendly service

 Cons

-- Basic décor
+• Basic décor

-- Table cleaning was not a priority
+• Table cleaning was not a priority

-- Chicken slightly overcooked
+• Chicken slightly overcooked

 Hours